View Other Content

 2003 - The club announced that its kit contract with Reebok had been extended until 2010, in a deal worth up to £100m.
 However, this deal was ended early.

 1991 - Ex-reds reserves midfielder Jim Magilton netted from the spot on his senior debut for Northern Ireland as they beat Poland 3-1 in a friendly at Windsor Park.

 2013 – Fabio Borini scored for Italy Under-21’s in their 1-0 friendly defeat of Germany in Andria.
-Suso featured for Spain at the same level that day.
+Suso featured for Spain at the same level that day, with future red Virgil van Dijk winning his third and last cap for the Under-21’s.
 On the same day, ex-red Tom Ince struck twice with Jonjo Shelvey also scoring as England Under-21’s beat their Swedish counterparts 4-0 in a friendly in Walsall.
 Jordan Henderson skippered a side that also included Jack Robinson and Andre Wisdom.

 Paco in charge